UWEcoCAR/UW-Infotainment-Summary/index.md

   * Matlab

 ####Expectations
-We expect a minimum of 8 hrs per week from everyone on the team, however depending on your role and level of commitment this will obviously grow.
-UW EcoCAR team members considered as 'dedicated' easily spend 30+ hrs a week on the project.
+We expect a __minimum of 8 hrs per week__ from everyone on the team.
+UW EcoCAR team members considered as *dedicated* easily spend 30+ hours per week on the project.
 Those considered dedicated will likely have leadership and travel opportunities.

 ##Apply
 You are highly encouraged to __[apply here](http://goo.gl/forms/DbPqCebwa7)__ as soon as possible before the team fills up.